Ah, St. Patrick’s Day! A time for silly green sweaters and spilling green beer on ourselves!

 Anyway, you get the idea.

 #1.
-Do your own packing and use blankets and towels instead of just packing paper
+Do your own packing, then use blankets and towels instead of just packing paper

 Your movers may be quick, but packing still takes time and can cost a modest pot o’ gold.
 Make no mistake; packing up your home is a big job.
 Give yourself plenty of time – and by that we mean weeks.
 If you’re not sure of your packing skills, do the easy stuff like clothes and bedding and leave the kitchen and the china hutch for the movers.
 Paying them to pack it right can be cheaper than having to replace it because you packed it wrong.